ssprojects/ss_lab/ldata.md

 ---

 # Learning from limited labeled data
-Deep learning models are data hungry and annotating large datasets is a pain-staking process.
-One of the primary focus of our group is to develop methods to enable Deep Learning for Speech and Natural Language processing in low resource and limited labeled data settings.
+Despite several recent advancements is unsupervised-learning, the performance of modern day deep learning methods still relies heavily on the size of labeled datasets.
+However, large-scale dataset annotation is both monotonous and painstaking.
+One of the focus of our group is to enable Deep Learning for various structured prediction tasks related to Speech and Natural Language processing in low resource and data-constrained settings.
+Our research explores better ways of harnessing human supervision beyond simply collecting gold labels ([ICLR 2020](https://openreview.net/forum?id=SkeuexBtDr), [AAAI 2020](https://arxiv.org/pdf/1911.09860.pdf)), targeted and efficient data collection ([ICASSP 2021](https://arxiv.org/abs/2103.03142)) and adaptation of ML models trained in data-abundant domains to data-constrained domains ([ACL 2021](https://arxiv.org/pdf/2106.03958.pdf), [NAACL 2021](https://arxiv.org/abs/2103.03142),  [Interspeech 2020](https://arxiv.org/pdf/2006.13519.pdf))

 # Publications:
  * Exploiting Language Relatedness for Low Web-Resource Language Model Adaptation: An Indic Languages Study \